By Kristina Schneider, Practice Success Coach and Kirsten Allen, Executive Assistant

 - Ask for help (either from your boss or from others) when needed.

 - When scheduling appointments, try and put as much detail as possible on the calendar (including the notes section).
-Such details may include: who is initiating a call, where a meeting is being placed, who booked the appointment (if multiple people book things on the calendar), who to call if you have to reschedule and/or confirm the appointment, what the call or meeting is about, etc.
+Such details may include: who is initiating a call, where a meeting is being placed, Zoom links, who booked the appointment (if multiple people book things on the calendar), who to call if you have to reschedule and/or confirm the appointment, what the call or meeting is about, etc.

-- Create a “Follow-Up” bin or box that contains files and other correspondence that you need to follow-up on and calendar yourself to go through this daily to make sure you don’t miss any deadlines.
+- Create a “Follow Up” bin or box that contains files and other correspondence that you need to follow up on and calendar yourself to go through this daily to make sure you don’t miss any deadlines.

 - Confirm all appointments and meetings (even business meetings with non-clients) the day before.
 (HINT: This is why #14 is so helpful!)

 - Bunch your boss’ appointments together so his or her day is more efficient and less broken up, and allow enough buffer time in between appointments to avoid a calendar nightmare!
-If your boss is known for going over in meetings and phone calls, you might want to buffer 15 to 30 minutes in between appointments.
+If your boss is known for going over in meetings and phone calls, you might want to buffer 15 to 30 minutes between appointments.